Hurricane Irma – 2017

 Ants are now trying to move into the fridge, we've eaten most things from it.
-We'll be moving onto the tinned food soon.
+We'll be moving onto the tins soon.

 Oh, great.
 Now it's raining which is a cruel thing when you don't have a roof.

-Recollection of the Wed when Irma struck(as I lost awareness of the days)
+Recollection of the Wed when Irma struck(as I lost control of the days)